RULE XXIII. THE JUDICIARY COMMISSION (effective July 1, 2016)

-(3) The designated hearing officer may decide all other motions, subject to the hearing officer’s right to request that for good cause, the commission decide a motion other than those described in Subsection (c)(1).
-All motions shall be in writing and there shall be no absolute right to oral argument, which shall only be had in the discretion of the hearing officer, as to motions to be heard by him or by her, or by the chair of the commission as to motions to be decided by the commission.
+(3) The designated hearing officer may decide all other motions, subject to the hearing officer’s right to request that for good cause, the Commission decide a motion other than those described in Subsection (c)(1).
+All motions shall be in writing and there shall be no absolute right to oral argument, which shall only be had in the discretion of the hearing officer, as to motions to be heard by him or by her, or of the Chair of the Commission as to motions to be decided by the Commission.

-(4) Motions for the disqualification or recusal of a hearing officer are to be made to the designated hearing officer within 10 calendar days of the parties receipt of notification of the appointment of the hearing officer.
-If the hearing officer deems the recusal motion meritless, he or she shall provide written reasons therefor and the motion shall be automatically referred to the commission for decision at the next regularly scheduled meeting, except where the respondent judge or the office of special counsel withdraws the request for disqualification after reviewing the hearing officer’s reasons.
-So long as the motion is pending, all proceedings will be stayed until the commission has rendered its decision.
+(4) Motions for the disqualification or recusal of a hearing officer are to be made to the designated hearing officer within ten calendar days of the parties’ receipt of notification of the appointment of the hearing officer.
+If the hearing officer deems the recusal motion meritless, he or she shall provide written reasons therefor and the motion shall be automatically referred to the Commission for decision at the next regularly scheduled meeting, except where the respondent judge or the Office of Special Counsel withdraws the request for disqualification after reviewing the hearing officer’s reasons.
+So long as the motion is pending, all proceedings will be stayed until the Commission has rendered its decision.

-(5) In deciding a motion, the hearing officer shall not engage in ex parte communications with the special counsel or with the respondent judge and his or her counsel.
-In this regard, as to exceptions, motions, and all other matters, during the time the hearing officer is serving with regard to formal charges filed, the hearing officer shall be subject to the Code of Judicial Conduct.
-Retired and former judges who serve as hearing officers shall be subject to the Code of Judicial Conduct to the same extent that the Code applies to retired judges. [amended effective November 1, 2007]
+(5) In deciding a motion, the hearing officer shall not engage in ex parte communications with the Special Counsel or with the respondent judge and his or her counsel.
+In this regard, as to exceptions, motions, and all other matters, during the time the hearing officer is serving with regard to notices of hearing filed, the hearing officer shall be subject to the Code of Judicial Conduct.
+Retired and former judges who serve as hearing officers shall be subject to the Code of Judicial Conduct to the same extent that the Code applies to retired judges.

 (d) The conduct of hearings.
-The hearing officer shall set a prompt hearing date, regulate the course of the hearing, make appropriate rulings, set the time for adjourned or continued hearings and fix the time for filing proposed findings, briefs and other documents, and shall have such other authority as specified by the commission, not inconsistent with the provisions of this rule. [amended effective November 29, 2007]
+The hearing officer shall set a prompt hearing date; regulate the course of the hearing; make appropriate rulings; set the time for adjourned or continued hearings and fix the time for filing proposed findings, briefs, and other documents; and shall have such other authority as specified by the Commission, not inconsistent with the provisions of this rule.

-The respondent judge who is the subject of the hearing, and the special counsel, shall be afforded a reasonable opportunity to present to the hearing officer written argument on issues of law and fact, including but not limited to briefs and/or proposed findings of facts and conclusions of law.
-The respondent judge and the special counsel may file briefs and/or proposed findings with the hearing officer at the offices of the commission no later than 30 days after their receipt of the transcript of the hearing.
+The respondent judge who is the subject of the hearing, and the Special Counsel, shall be afforded a reasonable opportunity to present to the hearing officer written argument on issues of law and fact, including but not limited to briefs and/or proposed findings of facts and conclusions of law.
+The respondent judge and the Special Counsel may file briefs and/or proposed findings with the hearing officer at the office of the Commission no later than thirty days after their receipt of the transcript of the hearing.
 For good cause, the hearing officer may grant a reasonable extension or may shorten the period.

 (e) Proposed findings of fact and conclusions of law.
-The hearing officer shall submit a report to the commission with proposed findings of fact and conclusions of law.
-The commission shall review the report de novo, and may on its own motion remand the case to the hearing officer for the taking of further evidence on any issue presented by the formal charge(s).
-No recommendation shall be made with respect to a sanction to be imposed by the commission.
-The hearing officer shall endeavor to submit such report: (i) no later than 30 days after receipt of the briefs and/or proposed findings of fact and conclusions of law referred to in subsection (d) of this section; or (ii) no later than 30 days after the failure of the respondent or the special counsel to file such brief and/or proposed findings of fact and conclusions of law within the time prescribed in subsection (d) of this section.
-A copy of the hearing officer’s report shall be sent to the respondent judge and the special counsel.
+The hearing officer shall submit a report to the Commission with proposed findings of fact and conclusions of law.
+The Commission shall review the report de novo, and may on its own motion remand the case to the hearing officer for the taking of further evidence on any issue presented by the notice of hearing.
+No recommendation shall be made with respect to a sanction to be imposed by the Commission.
+The hearing officer shall endeavor to submit such report: (i) no later than thirty days after receipt of the briefs and/or proposed findings of fact and conclusions of law referred to in subsection (d) of this section; or (ii) no later than thirty days after the failure of the respondent or the Special Counsel to file such brief and/or proposed findings of fact and conclusions of law within the time prescribed in subsection (d) of this section.
+A copy of the hearing officer’s report shall be sent to the respondent judge and the Special Counsel.